famiu/feline.nvim/README.md

 ### Naming

 The name of this plugin is a silly pun based on the convention of the names of statusline plugins ending with 'line', while also being named after cats.
 And in a way this statusline is supposed to be as quick as a cat's instincts, so I guess the name fits.

-### Versioning scheme

-Feline uses [Semantic Versioning](https://semver.org/) for its version names.
-This is meant to ensure that releases after 1.0 do not break backwards compatibility without a MAJOR version bump, thus allowing users to have better control over when they want to install a change that might potentially break their workflow.

 ## Support
 <a href="https://www.buymeacoffee.com/famiuhaque" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>